b y P A U L B O Y D

 Following the success of Alice The Musical, the Lyric Theatre Belfast went on to stage a number of Paul’s hit musicals, including a record-breaking revival of Hansel & Grettel in 1999 (still the most commercially successful production in the venue’s long history), the premiere of the rock musical McCool (commissioned and co-produced with Big Telly Theatre Company), and Red - The Red Riding Hood Musical (commissioned and first produced by An Grianan Theatre Letterkenny).
 The Lyric Theatre also commissioned Paul to write original scores for a number of productions, including the acclaimed plays Marching On and A Whistle In The Dark.

 Other shows written and professionally produced during this time include the musicals Smelly Won’t Behave!, The Snow Queen, Teacher’s Notes, and the youth productions The Space Pirates and The Nutcracker Musical (both for StageCoach Theatre Arts).
 Paul wrote the original scores for Irish touring productions of the plays Dome Sweet Dome, Buster (also produced at The Royal Lyceum Theatre Edinburgh), A Fairy’s Tale, The Colleen Bawn, The Playboy of the Western World, The Thief, Flaming Fables, and The Magic Hat (which also toured across Asia).
-He scored Belfast Grand Opera House’s production of the hit play Lay Up Your Ends (starring the playwright; Olivier Award winner and Tony Award nominee Marie Jones), and his commissions for Belfast City Council include the original score for the 2005 Belfast Lord Mayor’s Parade, the symphony Titanic: Song of the Hammers which welcomed visitors to an anniversary exhibition in Belfast at the site of Titanic’s launch, and a special soundtrack written to celebrate Belfast City Hall’s 100th Anniversary in 2006.
+He scored Belfast Grand Opera House’s production of the hit play Lay Up Your Ends (which starred the playwright, Olivier Award winner and Tony Award nominee Marie Jones), and his commissions for Belfast City Council include the original score for the 2005 Belfast Lord Mayor’s Parade, the symphony Titanic: Song of the Hammers which welcomed visitors to an anniversary exhibition in Belfast at the site of Titanic’s launch, and a special soundtrack written to celebrate Belfast City Hall’s 100th Anniversary in 2006.

 In 2003 Northern Ireland’s Marketplace Theatre commissioned Paul to write a new musical version of Pinocchio.
 Since then the show has been staged many times across the UK and Ireland, and the 2006 production of the show at Lyric Theatre Belfast was nominated as Best Production for Children and Young People at the TMA Theatre Awards.